Voyager-Poland/Voyager.HealthEndpoint/README.md

 ### Prerequisites

 The library coperate with the WebApplicationBuilder or HostApplicationBuilder.
-By the default the hosts solutions implement required DependencyInjention.
+By the default, the hosts contain the required Dependency Injection.

 ## 🔧 How configure test health check  <a name = "#health"></a>